AsperTheDog/CShard/README.md

  - Post processing pipeline (While the number, types and order of the effects are customizable, right now they are simply fixed functions)
  - A complete LUA interface to make scripts with hot reload (even while the game is executing) and the ability to modify parameters of almost everything

-### Future planned features:
-  - Sound component to produce sound with spatial options
-  - directional, spot and area lights
-  - Shadows
-  - Removing assets from project
-  - Loading screen, preventing the app from freezing
-  - Customizable post processing shaders
-  - Particle system
-  - Cube skybox backgrounds
-  - normal, height and bump mapping
-  - In-Scene level editor
-  - HUD component
-  - Multi-texture models
-  - Temporary savestate to revert when the game finishes executing (scene must be saved when the player clicks "start" and restored when they click "stop")
-  - Input mapping modification from LUA scripts
-  - Creation and destruction of objects and components from LUA scripts
-  - WIKI

 # How to use

 First thing to do is to download the code: